joshwlambert/DAISIEmainland_ms/paper.md

 DAISIEmainland simulates events on both the mainland and island, using the Doob-Gillespie algorithm.
 The Doob-Gillespie algorithm is a stochastic exact solution that is used to simulate continuous-time processes [@gillespie_general_1976; @gillespie_exact_1977; @gillespie_stochastic_2007].
-The mainland is simulated under a Moran process [@moran_random_1958], whereby every species extinction is immediately followed by a random species giving rise to two new species (speciation), therefore the number of species at any given time is the same.
-Figure 1 shows how this shapes the history of the mainland:
+The mainland is simulated under a Moran process [@moran_random_1958], whereby every species extinction is immediately followed by a random species giving rise to two new species (speciation), therefore the number of species at any given time is the same (figure 1).

 ![mainland](figs/mainland.png)
-Figure 1: Mainland
+Figure 1: History of the mainland generated from a Moran process.

 The island Doob-Gillespie algorithm is run after the mainland algorithm and is altered to accommodate the dynamic mainland pool.
 The time-steps are bounded to not jump over changes on the mainland to ensure the present state of the system (i.e. species on mainland) is always up-to-date.
 The algorithm checks whether any changes have occurs on the mainland since the last time step and if so the system is updated and the returned to the time at which the mainland last changed.
 This is valid owing to the Markov (memoryless) property of the Doob-Gillespie algorithm [@gillespie_general_1976; @gillespie_exact_1977; @gillespie_stochastic_2007].